idungstanley/utrust_merch/README.md

       - Click on the latest workflow
       - Click on cypress run
       - Scroll to the end, you will the Recorded run
-      - Click on the linnk to view results
+      - Click on the link to view results

 - How would you check if the email was really received to the email address?
    - I utilize a service mailing tool called Mailosaur, which provides an automated email testing service that uses a virtual SMTP server.
 This tool lets you avoid managing a real server or, worse, sending untested emails to your customers.
 So I was able to utilize this service, thereby testing if the mail was successfully sent to the provided email address.